Tim

 If the person has any other rhythm than fibrillation, it will not shock.

-Do not touch patient while analysing
+Do not touch the person while analysing

 Stopping CPR